 - PR via blogger and journalist outreach

-Creating an effective activation strategy means getting the best out of your potential marketing channels, whether they be owned, earned or bought media.
+Creating an effective activation strategy means getting the best out of your potential marketing channels, whether they are owned, earned or bought media.
 Understanding the benefits and limitations of each of these channels, as well as how they can work together, is important to get your content the love it deserves.
 A good activation strategy will make it hard for your target audience not to find your video.

 Keeping Content Fresh